raccog/rtga/README.md

 ## tga_set_pixel
 Sets a pixel to color

-The length of color should match the pixel depth of the image.
 ```
 void tga_set_pixel(TgaImage *tga, uint16_t x, uint16_t y, TgaColor color);
 ```

 ## tga_fill
 Sets every pixel in the image to color.

-The length of color should match the pixel depth of the image.
 ```
 void tga_fill(TgaImage *tga, TgaColor color);
 ```

 ## tga_pixel_size
 Returns the size of each pixel in bytes.

-If the bit depth of a pixel is not divisible by 8, extra blank bits will be added for allignment.
 ```
 uint8_t tga_pixel_size(const TgaHeader *header);
 ```